Dental Implant Surgery

 As soon as you get home, either lie down with a pillow supporting your head or recline in a comfortable chair or sofa.
 Rest until the effects of anesthesia have worn off.
 Do not stand up quickly or try to be active.
 If you feel faint or dizzy, lie down with your feet elevated until the feeling passes.
-An adult must stay with the patient until the anesthetic has worn off.
+A responsible adult should stay with the you until the effects of anesthesia have completely worn off.

 Keep your head elevated during the first day, either with pillow or by sitting upright.
 Ice packs may also be used in the first 24-36 hours to alleviate swelling and make the area feel better.

 It is normal to have a slight amount of bleeding for as long as 24 hours after surgery.
-Salt water rinses can be used after 60 minutes if needed to cleanse the mouth.
 It is best to avoid any pressure over the implant sites, so gauze is not recommended.
 If bleeding continues or is excessive, you may bite gently on a tea bag moistened in warm water and placed over the area.
 Should you use the tea bag, resist the temptation to check on bleeding every few seconds/minutes.
 Biting should be gentle and steady for at least 30 minutes without interruption.
 This may be repeated.
-If bleeding continues after two or three applications or seems to be a problem, you should contact our office immediately.
+If bleeding persists after two or three applications or seems to be a problem, you should contact our office immediately.

 Pain & Medications

-As the anesthetic wears off you may have have some tenderness and soreness in your gums and jaw.
-For your comfrot take the pain medication that has been prescribed for you.
-It is important that pain medication be taken with juice or food to prevent an upset stomach.
+As the anesthetic wears off, you may experience some tenderness or soreness in your gums and jaw.
+For your comfort, take the pain medication that has been prescribed for you.
+It is important that pain medication be taken with plenty of water and/or food to prevent an upset stomach.
 If you develop hives, a rash or feel you are having a reaction to any medication, please discontinue the medication and call our office.

-DO NOT drive if you are taking a narcotic or narcotic like medication (oxycodone, hydroxycodone, codiene, tramadol are some examples).
+DO NOT drive if you are taking a narcotic or narcotic-like medication (oxycodone, hydroxycodone, codeine, tramadol are some examples).

 Diet and Eating

-Soft foods such as soup, milk shakes, ice cream, cottage cheese and yogurt will be the easiest to eat after surgery.
+Soft foods such as soups, smoothies (eaten with a spoon), ice cream, cottage cheese and yogurt will be the easiest to eat after surgery.
 Avoid hard or crunchy foods such as carrots, popcorn or nuts directly over the implant site(s) for 6 weeks.

 Keep your mouth clean by brushing as well as you can.
 Brush your teeth gently around the surgery area.
 Do not be alarmed by slight bleeding after gentle brushing.

-Salt water rinses may be used at least 6-8 times a day until healing is complete.
-This can be done along with the PerioGard.
+Warm water rinses may be used several times a day until healing is complete.
+This can be done in between uses of PerioGard.

-Post-operative nausea is often caused by pain reliever medications.
+Post-operative nausea is often a result of prescription pain medications.
 If this happens, try to discontinue this medication and take small portions of clear liquids or juices every 30 minutes for 3-4 hours.
 This usually will end the nausea.
 Bland foods such as crackers, dry toast, tea, Jello and boullion may also be helpful.
 If nausea persists, please contact our office.

 What to Expect